Closing the Giving Gap

-- A ‘friend of a friend’ may have be in hardship due to taking time off work to care for an elderly relative
+- A ‘friend of a friend’ may be in hardship due to taking time off work to care for an elderly relative.

-- Someone we know of may need financial support to enable rehousing after escaping a violent relationship
+- Someone we know of may need financial support to help with rehousing after escaping a violent relationship.

-However, we’re not able to respond because on our own we don’t have the financial resources required to make a difference.
-The result is that we can be left feeling dis-empowered, and inertia sets in, so welcome Common Change UK!
+Alone we may not be able to help because we don’t have the financial resources required to make a difference.
+We’re left feeling dis-empowered, and inertia sets in.
+However: together we have enough.

-Common Change UK has a goal of eliminating personal economic isolation and insecurity.
-This approach is a radically ancient response to these sorts of social problems – in fact its inspiration goes back 2000 years.
+Common Change is a radically ancient response to these sorts of social problems – in fact its inspiration goes back 2000 years.
 The early church community described in the New Testament included a commitment to hold resources ‘in common’ in such as way that ‘there was no needy person among them’.
 (Acts 4:34)

 This ancient inspiration is the founding vision of Common Change: to eliminate personal economic isolation and insecurity by helping compassionate and concerned people to pool money with those they know, to share with people in urgent need of financial support.